Robert and Clarice Morris

 Clarice also attended Indiana State University.
 She held local teaching positions as well as teaching in Terre Haute (while Robert attended college), New Albany and then finally transferring to Jeffersonville, where she taught until her retirement in 1979.

-Robert and Clarice have identified the three area high schools, the John Hay Center, Blue River Friends Cemetery, Hicksite Cemetery, Mt.
+Robert and Clarice identified the three area high schools, the John Hay Center, Blue River Friends Cemetery, Hicksite Cemetery, Mt.
 Washington Cemetery, and Little York Cemetery to be recipients of their CRT.
 Once payments begin, they will be made to these groups on an annual basis, forever.

 This is a beautiful example of how our Foundation is able to spread its arms into the past and the future.
 The Foundation is able to reach into the past and honor those who went before us when donors identify cemeteries, historical landmarks, museums, and historical organizations to be recipients of their generosity.
 We are able to reach into the future when donors establish scholarship funds, donate to our unrestricted fund, or identify organizations or charities to receive future donations.

-Robert and Clarice have also donated generously to the Steven’s Museum Fund, the War Memorial Fund, and the fund for the First Christian Church.
+Robert and Clarice also donated generously to the Steven’s Museum Fund, the War Memorial Fund, and the fund for the First Christian Church.
 Because these funds are endowed, they will continue to give in perpetuity.
-David Beck, President of the Washington County Community Foundation, commented about the generous nature of the Morrises.
-"Robert and Clarice’s love for Washington County and their desire to ‘give back’ to the community in which they were involved is a hallmark example of why our foundation exists.
+David Beck, a former President of the Washington County Community Foundation, commented about the generous nature of the Morrises.
+“Robert and Clarice’s love for Washington County and their desire to ‘give back’ to the community in which they were involved is a hallmark example of why our foundation exists.
 We want to be there to assist people who wish to do good, who want to improve the quality of life in our community.
-It was an honor to work with Robert and Clarice and see the care they had for our county create opportunities to help others."
+It was an honor to work with Robert and Clarice and see the care they had for our county create opportunities to help others.”